pensadotech/ClickyGameNg/README.md

 ## How developers can get started

 To start, the developer must have Angular CLI and NPM installed in the computer.
 Normally, it is recomended to have NodeJs that comes with teh lates NPM version.
-The project can be cloned or downloaded, and initialized.
+Te project can be cloned or downloaded, and initialized.
 Here are the steps for getting started.

 1. For installing NodeJS refer to the following link https://nodejs.org/en/